cupOJoseph/ratehopper-contracts/README.md

 // This encodes: abi.encode(MarketParams, uint256)
 // The MarketParams structure contains loan token, collateral token, oracle, etc.
 // The borrowShares is required for repaying debt when Morpho is the source protocol
+// Note: The contract now uses SharesMathLib for accurate conversion between shares and assets
 ```

 #### Moonwell